Mirahkeyz/Darey.io-Projects/Project-10/Readme.md

 ![Snipe 3](https://github.com/Mirahkeyz/Darey.io-Projects/assets/134533695/12122a72-9990-4df5-b240-e9879df7b85e)

-create the partion for the remaining two
+create the partition for the remaining two

 Next install LVM2 by running sudo yum install lvm2 then carry out the process as in the last project.